Varjo raises $31 million for industrial VR headset with human-eye resolution

 In reality, humans only see the most clarity within around a five degree area off their full field-of-view, and Varjo’s so-called “bionic display” tracks your eyes to deliver high-res imagery where the eyes would normally expect to see such clarity in the real world.

-“The resolution of VR devices on the market today is a fraction of what the average human eye can see,” added Atomico founding partner and CEO Niklas Zennström.
+“The resolution of VR devices on the market today is a fraction of what the average human eye can see,” noted Atomico founding partner and CEO Niklas Zennström.
 “Until we met Varjo’s visionary founders and experienced their superior product firsthand, we thought that VR was still at least 10 years away from being truly useful for professionals.”

 Varjo chief marketing officer Jussi Mäkinen told VentureBeat that he believes this level of clarity won’t be feasible within consumer VR headsets perhaps for another 7 to 10 years.